 “We found that participants in the health-oriented classes, enjoyed the class more and felt better afterwards,” Raedeke said.

 These same women were more likely to say that they would like to join a similar class in the future, compared to women in the class where the instructor emphasized appearance by making comments about how the exercise would tone their legs or other body parts and burn calories.

 “The classes which emphasized appearance reasons for exercise and weight loss, didn’t show the same degree of positive psychological benefits.”

 Women in the study reported that they enjoyed the class more when the instructor focused on the health-related aspects of the workout, telling them how exercise will make them more fit.

-Raedeke and collegues also had half the participants exercise in front of a mirror thinking that the presence of mirrors might influence psychological responses.
+Raedeke and colleagues also had half the participants exercise in front of a mirror thinking that the presence of mirrors might influence psychological responses.
 However, that was not the case.
 Mirrors did not influence psychological responses, rather it was the instructor’s leadership style.

 Raedeke said the atmosphere a fitness instructor created played an important role in the young women’s perception of the class.

 “What impact does a class atmosphere have on a person’s mood and how she feels after the workouts?”
 Raedeke said.
 “The psychological benefits and improved mood associated with exercise aren’t just due to exercise itself.
 It has a lot to do with the social context surrounding exercise.”